keep-starknet-strange/starknet-warpcast/builder_follow_builder.md

 # Starknet builders on Warpcast

-Here is a markdown table with Farcaster handles for the StarkNet Builders and StarkWare:
+Here is a markdown table with Farcaster handles for the Starknet Builders:

 | Name           | Farcaster Handle  |
 | -------------- | ----------------- |